-The Testing Center, located across from Student Affairs in T113 at Wisconsin Rapids Campus, provides a number of services on all campuses, including Accuplacer testing and General Educational Development (GED®)/High School Equivalency Diploma (HSED) testing.
+The Testing Center, located in Room T113 at Wisconsin Rapids Campus, provides a number of services on all campuses, including Accuplacer testing and General Educational Development (GED®)/High School Equivalency Diploma (HSED) testing.

 Accuplacer is offered at each location.
 To pay for and schedule testing, stop by an MSTC location or call: